jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

  3. It integrates well with automated deployment

 By default, GH Pages will suggest you use Jekyll for creating the website.
-I have nothing against using Jekyll to build a website, but the Hugo Academic theme is great for, well, academics and researchers.
+I have nothing against using Jekyll to build a website, but the Wowchemy theme is great for, well, academics and researchers.

 The way GitHub Pages sites work is that, assuming Jekyll files are not present,